Luxembourg: Domestic Corporate Taxation

 Calculation of Taxable Base

 Allowable expenditure needs to be incurred exclusively and directly for the business; certain types of expense are not deductible, of which the most important are directors' fees, self-insurance provisions, foreign taxes and expenses connected with 'exempt' income.
-The 'foreign taxes' rule would seldom operate in practice, either because of a Double Taxation Treaty, or because of Luxembourg unilateral tax credit provisions.
+The 'foreign taxes' rule would seldom operate in practice, either because of a double taxation treaty or because of Luxembourg unilateral tax credit provisions.

-'Exempt income' is income qualifying under the Luxembourg Participation-Exemption system, meaning dividends, interest, capital gains or royalties income received from another company in which the receiving company has a share interest greater than 10%, providing the paying company is in a jurisdiction levying at least 15% (at the time of writing) tax on such payments.
-Note that the interest costs on debt finance of such a exempt share interest would only be deductible up to the level of the exempt income received.
+'Exempt income' is income qualifying under the Luxembourg participation-exemption system, meaning dividends, interest, capital gains or royalties income received from another company in which the receiving company has a share interest greater than 10%, providing the paying company is in a jurisdiction levying at least 15% (at the time of writing) tax on such payments.
+Note that the interest costs on debt finance of such an exempt share interest would only be deductible up to the level of the exempt income received.

 Profit distributions in the course of a year (widely defined) are added back to net worth at the end of the year prior to calculation of IRC.

 Evidently, rules for asset valuation are particularly crucial in a 'net worth' income tax system.
 In Luxembourg there are rules dealing with what assets are to be included, their valuation, and permitted depreciation.
 The rules cover land and buildings, leased assets, goodwill, participation in other companies, inventory etc. The treatment of provisions is likewise important and is covered by a set of rules.
 Foreign exchange gains and losses can also have a major impact on valuation of foreign assets, and are dealt with under rules that provide for their 'neutralisation' (deferral) in many circumstances.

 There are some tax credits available for certain types of investment into assets for use inside Luxembourg itself.